GEO2043 : Key Methods for Human Geographers

 Outline Of Syllabus

 The actual content of the methods to be delivered will vary from year to year dependent upon the expertise of available colleagues.
-However, core content around research as a process will remain, covering topics such as:
+However, core content around the purpose and implications of using different methods will remain, covering topics such as:

 Indicative methods to be covered may include some of the following: